chengerr/Model-Guided-Deep-Hyperspectral-Image-Super-resolution/README.md

 # MoG-DCN
-Code of paper "Model-Guided Deep Hyperspectral Image Super-resolution"
+This repository contains the Pytorch codes of paper "Model-Guided Deep Hyperspectral Image Super-resolution"

-1. Prepare the training data and the test data
+## 1. Prepare the training data and the test data
    run creat_pathlist.py to create *.txt ,for example './pathlist/datalist_NSSR_P.txt'
+## 2.train
+## 3.test